 Credit is not awarded for being a teacher's aide.
 Up to 10 hours of community service may be awarded at the teacher's discretion.
 It is the student's responsibility to log the hours in x2VOL.
+This course may not be used to meet the three-course minimum for NMAA athletics or activities.

-COMMUNICATIONS: SPEECH & Speech & Debate a high school study
+COMMUNICATIONS: SPEECH & Speech & Debate has high school studer admissions officers